Do people have a specific type of drunk personality? If so, what does it say about our ability (or inability) to consume alcohol safely?

-Sloppy drunks are at risk of making terrible decisions like driving drunk, having unprotected sex with strangers, or blowing $1,000 shopping online.
+Sloppy drunks risk making terrible decisions like driving drunk, having unprotected sex with strangers, or blowing $1,000 shopping online.

 4. The Blackout Drunk

-A blackout drunk is someone who has consumed too much alcohol and cannot remember anything after waking up.
-It often happens after an episode of binge drinking – consuming large amounts of alcohol in a short period of time.
+A blackout drunk has consumed too much alcohol and cannot remember anything after waking up.
+It often happens after an episode of binge drinking – consuming large amounts of alcohol in a short period.